-The sitting is in public.
+In principle, the sitting is in public.
 During the sitting, the parties concerned are given the opportunity to present their case in greater detail.
 Each party can be represented by an authorised individual or assisted by a counsellor, for example, the student counsellor, a lawyer or family member.